Components Overview#

 Templates#

-A template is the HTML document that ends up being served by your app, it defines what resources (Javascript, CSS) need to be loaded, the page title, where the Panel objects are supposed to be rendered on the page, etc.
+A template is the HTML document that ends up being served by your app.
+It defines what resources (Javascript, CSS) need to be loaded, the page title, where the Panel objects are supposed to be rendered on the page, etc.

-When you serve an app without defining a particular template Panel serves it with its default template, that is pretty much a blank canvas where the served objects, if there are a few of them, will be rendered vertically one after the other.
+When you serve an app without defining a particular template Panel serves it with its default template, which is pretty much a blank canvas where the served objects, if there are a few of them, will be rendered vertically one after the other.

 Try saving the following snippet in a app.py file and serving it with panel serve app.py --show